davidmarkclements/0x/docs/ui.md

 Inlinable blocks are functions that are captured during profiling, which later become inlined into their parent calling function.
 These blocks include the tag [INLINABLE].

+Inlinable blocks take precedent over app, deps and core blocks.
+This means if a frame is app, deps or core but also inlinable, it will be shown when inlinable is enabled regardless of whether app, deps or core are enabled.

 Enabled by default.

 #### native